8ta4/quest/docs/RATIONALE.md

 > How does the extension provide visual feedback?

-The extension provides visual feedback to test understanding.
-It presents a question, hides the answer, and lets you test your comprehension.
-It also hides the next answer and indicates where the next answer starts, so you know where to stop reading.
+Think of it as a mini quiz.
+The extension asks you a question, hides the answer, and lets you see how well you understood the material.
+It also hides the next answer or shows where it starts so you know when to stop reading.

 ## Keyboard Shortcuts

 > How did you choose keyboard shortcuts?

-- **Efficiency**: Keyboard shortcuts allow you to navigate content seamlessly, ensuring you remain engaged.
+- **Efficiency**: Less is more!
-- **Vim Inspiration**: Vim allows efficient navigation.
-This extension mirrors its shortcuts.
+- **Vim Inspiration**: This extension mirrors Vim's shortcuts.
-- **Mnemonic**: Non-Vim keys are inspired by mnemonics or commonly used shortcuts in other software.
+- **Mnemonic**: For non-Vim keys, we went with mnemonics or shortcuts that are common in other software.

 ## Technical Constraints